Accusoft/imagegear-net-samples/Samples/PDF/SmartZoneOCRToPDF/README.md

-# Convert SmartZon OCR output to a PDF File (SmartZoneOCRToPDF)
+# Convert SmartZone OCR output to a PDF File (SmartZoneOCRToPDF)

 ## ***Due to a limitation in a third-party SDK, this sample is not currently supported under Linux.***